apache/incubator-baremaps/examples/openstreetmap/README.md

   --repository 'tiles/'
 ```

-Notice, that Baremaps has the ability to publish tiles directly on AWS.
+Notice that Baremaps has the ability to publish tiles directly on AWS.
 To do so, install the [AWS Command Line Interface](https://aws.amazon.com/cli/) on your computer and run the `aws configure` command in the terminal.
 Then, add the `--enable-aws` flag to the previous command and replace the `tiles/` directory with an S3 URL, Baremaps will take care of the rest.